GaganullasNirgun/Regression_model/README.md

 Solution -> A good strategy would be to employ at this stage should be to go for a low threshold value of the model because we get high Sensitivity which means there will be a high percentage of the Total No. of conversions for that 2 months duration.
 Also, we can focus on other variables such as:
-Tags_Closed by Horizon
+Tags_Closed by Horizon,
-Tags_Lost to EINS
+Tags_Lost to EINS,
-Tags_Will revert after reading the email
+Tags_Will revert after reading the email,
-Lead Source_Welingak Website
+Lead Source_Welingak Website,
 Last Activity_SMS Sent

 4. Similarly, at times, the company reaches its target for a quarter before the deadline.
 During this time, the company